ds-vologdin/otus-software-architect/task05/README.md

 Service serves requests from users for creating JWT tokens.

-Users have two type of tokens: access and refresh.
+Users should request refresh and access tokens in the Auth service before beginning work.

 ### Refresh token